 Healy had high praise for the group.
 "I'm very impressed," he said, adding that because of the ongoing danger of wildfire and earthquakes in California, the state is ahead of the curve in disaster preparedness.
-Tejada couldn't believe the EOC setup was a first, and vowed to develop more training for the Saint Mary's College community.
+Tejada couldn't believe the EOC setup was a okay."

+tendent Dan Bernie as Safety Officer; was intended as a teachable moment. first, and vowed to develop more training for the Saint Mary's College community.

 No matter the outcome, Rein said, "there are 40 more [Lamorindans trained] than in the past."
-Priebe agreed, saying in Moraga, "we'll be okay."
+Priebe agreed, saying in Moraga, "we'll be